tom-doerr/zsh_codex/README.md

 ## What is it?

-This is a ZSH plugin that uses OpenAI's Codex to complete text.
+This is a ZSH plugin that uses OpenAI Codex to complete text.

 ## How do I install it?